-You can use the third icon at the bottom-left of the preview panel (the little fox head) to process your raw in RawTherapee and send it straight to an image editor such as Gimp or Photoshop for further processing.
+You can use the third icon at the bottom-left of the preview panel (the paint brush and paint board) to process your raw in RawTherapee and send it straight to an image editor such as Gimp or Photoshop for further processing.
 Note that RawTherapee produces 16-bit temporary intermediate output files when using this 'Edit current image in external exitor' button, but Gimp cannot yet handle 16-bit images, so it will down-sample them to 8-bit ones.